PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer-0-1-2(2).md

         floor=0,
         name=func,
         use_numba_cache=engine == "numba",
 )
 ```

-With this modification, the `raw` parameter will be properly handled when `engine` is set to "numba".
+With this fix, the code should pass the failing test case without affecting other successful tests.